Keyboard shortcuts

 Boolean Type

 C++'s Boolean type is called bool and can either hold the value true or false.
-Booleans are used mostly in conditional and loop statements eg. if and while.
+Booleans are mostly used in conditional and loop statements eg. if and while.

 bool x = false;